How Many Times Can You Take the SAT?

 Work on problem areas.

 After taking the SAT once, you may know what to expect and which portions were more difficult.
 As a result, you can work on those problem areas and improve your scores in certain sections.
 If, for example, you score low in mathematics, you can spend more time studying the exam’s math principles.
-This kind of strategic studying is common among students who want to see a bump in their score.
+This kind of strategic studying is common among students who want to see a bump in their scores.

-You have an idea of what to expect.
+Learn what to expect.

 Taking a college entrance exam comes with its own set of nerves, and with one test complete, you have an idea of what to expect.
-Expectations are now set, letting you manage nerves and focus on the questions.
+Expectations are now set, letting you manage your nerves and focus on the questions.

 As mentioned, students often first take the SAT following their junior year.
 However, retaking the exam later on gives you more time in the classroom to grow your knowledge.
 New math concepts and English principles that are introduced during your senior year could help you improve your scores.